grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 ### Reserved labels

-Reserved labels can be used in the same way as manually configured custom labels.
+Reserved labels can be used in the same way as manually configured labels.
 The current list of available reserved labels are:

 | Label          | Description                               |
 | -------------- | ----------------------------------------- |